- Get Help

-An annotated bibliography is an alphabetical list of research sources (citations to books, articles, and documents).
+An annotated bibliography is an alphabetical list (arranged by the last name of the authro) of research sources (citations to books, articles, and documents).
 Each citation is followed by a brief (usually about 150 words or 4-6 sentences long) descriptive and evaluative paragraph, the annotation.
 The purpose of the annotation is to inform the reader of the relevance, accuracy, and quality of the sources cited.

 - Main focus or purpose of the work (its relevance, accuracy, and quality of sources cited)

 - Background and credibility of the author